The Oakville Team

 Napa native Shelia Gentry had an early start in the Napa Valley wine and hospitality industry, working at her uncle’s restaurant and Meadowood Napa Valley, and at summer jobs at Domaine Chandon under the tutelage of Daniel Shanks and Philippe Jeanty.
 A desire to broaden her horizons took her to Mount Vernon College in Washington, D.C., where she earned a BA in Business with an emphasis on Marketing and a new-found appreciation for the wine country she’d left behind.

 Shelia is drawn to the natural beauty and organic farming practices at Oakville Ranch, where a deep respect for nature drives the farming of ultra-premium grapes.
 The wines reflect both the vineyards and the location’s dramatic terroir, and Shelia looks forward to introducing them to an even greater audience.

 Active in community affairs, Shelia is a member of the Native Sons of the Golden West and cofounded the “free store” after the 2017 fires in Napa.
-She served as both president and vice-president of the Napa Humane Society, treasurer of the Napa Valley Education Foundation and as Volunteer Appreciation Chair for the Napa Valley Wine Auction.
+She served as both president and vice-president of the Napa Humane, treasurer of the Napa Valley Education Foundation and as Volunteer Appreciation Chair for the Napa Valley Wine Auction (now known as Collective Napa Valley).

-She lives in Napa’s Oxbow District with husband Jonathan, son Luke, Lily the cat and Luna the English Lab.
+She lives in Napa’s Oxbow District with husband Jonathan, son Luke, Lily the cat and Luna the lab.
 The family’s yard is devoted to growing fruit trees and they donate hundreds of pounds of citrus to the Napa Food Bank each year.

 Jennifer Rue, Winemaker